Cradle of civilization: Mesoamerica

 The exact cause of the decline of the Olmec culture is uncertain.
 Between 400 and 350 BC, the population in the eastern half of the Olmec heartland dropped precipitously.
 This depopulation was probably the result of serious environmental changes that rendered the region unsuited for large groups of farmers, in particular changes to the riverine environment that the Olmec depended upon for agriculture, hunting and gathering, and transportation.
 These changes may have been triggered by tectonic upheavals or subsidence, or the silting up of rivers due to agricultural practices.
 Within a few hundred years of the abandonment of the last Olmec cities, successor cultures became firmly established.
 The Tres Zapotes site, on the western edge of the Olmec heartland, continued to be occupied well past 400 BC, but without the hallmarks of the Olmec culture.
 This post-Olmec culture, often labeled Epi-Olmec, has features similar to those found at Izapa, some 550 km (330 miles) to the southeast.

 The Olmecs are sometimes referred to as the mother culture of Mesoamerica, as they were the first Mesoamerican civilization and laid many of the foundations for the civilizations that followed.
 However, the causes and degree of Olmec influences on Mesoamerican cultures has been a subject of debate over many decades.
 Practices introduced by the Olmec include ritual bloodletting and the Mesoamerican ballgame; hallmarks of subsequent Mesoamerican societies such as the Maya and Aztec.
 Although the Mesoamerican writing system would fully develop later, early Olmec ceramics show representations that may be interpreted as codices.

-Cradle of Western civilization

-The Black Sea area is a cradle of the European civilization.
-The site of Solnitsata (5500 BC - 4200 BC) is believed to be the oldest town in Europe - prehistoric fortified (walled) stone settlement (prehistoric city).
-The first gold artifacts in the world appear from the 4th millennium BC, such as those found in a burial site from 4569–4340 BC and one of the most important archaeological sites in world prehistory – the Varna Necropolis near Lake Varna in Bulgaria, thought to be the earliest "well-dated" find of gold artifacts.

-There is academic consensus that Classical Greece was the seminal culture that provided the foundation of modern Western culture, democracy, art, theatre, philosophy, and science.
-For this reason it is known as the cradle of Western Civilization.
-Along with Greece, Rome has sometimes been described as a birthplace or as the cradle of Western Civilization because of the role the city had in politics, republicanism, law, architecture, warfare and Western Christianity.

 Other uses

+Because the word civilization can be defined widely, the term "cradle of civilization" has also been used to describe the origin-point of a particular cultural group, or as the basis for a national mysticism or the origin myth of a nation.
+This is separate from the use of the term in the study of human prehistory and the development of complex, sedentary societies.